jblang/supermon64/README.md

 to find as you'd think.

-I found [this thread](http://comp.sys.cbm.narkive.com/KUAL6oqM/attn-jim-butterfiled-i-m-looking-for-supermon-64-source-code) on comp.sys.cbm where someone asked for the sources and Jim Butterfield himself responded but didn't have easy access to the sources.
+I found [this thread](http://comp.sys.cbm.narkive.com/KUAL6oqM/attn-jim-butterfiled-i-m-looking-for-supermon-64-source-code) on comp.sys.cbm where someone asked for the sources and Jim Butterfield himself responded, but at the time he didn't have easy access to the sources.
 One person pointed to this [modified version](http://www.ffd2.com/fridge/programs/supermon.s) but I wanted the original.
 Someone else mentioned a file called SPRMON64.SDA at a now-defunct FTP site.
-I googled for the filename and found what is apparently the last remaining copy on the internet on a [gopher proxy](https://gopherproxy.meulie.net/sdf.org/1/users/rogertwo/prgs/cbm/c64/programming/).
+I googled for the filename and found what was apparently the last remaining copy on the internet on a [gopher proxy](https://gopherproxy.meulie.net/sdf.org/1/users/rogertwo/prgs/cbm/c64/programming/).

 I downloaded it and found that it contains what appear to be the original source and binaries for the updated 1.2 version.
 Since it doesn't seem to have an official home and it's continued availability on the internet seemed precarious, I decided to give it one on GitHub.

-I have modernized the source code so it can be built using the [64tass](https://sourceforge.net/projects/tass64/) cross-assembler.
-The original source (included on the D64 image) was almost completely uncommented and used a few outdated constructs that were unsupported by 64tass.
-I converted these to the equivalent modern constructs, indented the code, and then worked my way through the code line-by-line until I understood it all, commenting it as I went along.
+I modernized the source code so it can be built using the [64tass](https://sourceforge.net/projects/tass64/) cross-assembler.
+The original source (included on the D64 image) was almost completely uncommented and used a few constructs that were unsupported by 64tass.
+I converted these to the equivalent 64tass constructs, indented the code, and then worked my way through the code line-by-line until I understood it all, commenting it as I went along.

 As Jim noted in his usenet posting, the provided sources don't produce the final Supermon 64 binary: